mcrovella/CS132-Geometric-Algorithms/README.md

 __Course Versions__

+* Spring 2025 - converted to quarto for both slides and book.
+Support for DiagramAR is dropped.
 * Spring 2021 - current version.
 All figures can now be visualized in augmented reality via DiagramAR, available for iOS and Android.
 App now loads from menus rather than primarily from QR codes.
 Printed